Exploiting Shared Representations for Personalized Federated Learning: Introduction

-\item[(ii)] \textbf{Convergence Rate.} We show that FedRep converges to the optimal representation at a {\em exponentially fast rate} with near-optimal sample complexity in the case that each client aims to solve a linear regression problem with a two-layer linear neural network.
-Our analysis further implies that we only need $\mathcal{O}(\kappa^4 k^2 (k\log (rn) + \frac{d}{rn}))$ samples per client, where $n$ is the number of clients, $d$ is the dimension of the data, $k$ is the representation dimension, $r$ is the participation rate and $\kappa$ is the condition number of the ground-truth client-representation matrix.
+\item[(ii)] \textbf{Optimization for linear representation learning.} We show that FedRep converges to the ground-truth representation at an {\em exponentially fast rate} in the case that each client aims to solve a linear regression problem with a two-layer linear neural network.
+In this special case, we reduce FedRep to alternating minimization (for the heads)-descent (for the representation).
+Our analysis shows that this simple algorithm requires only $\mathcal{O}( ( \nicefrac{d}{n}+ \log (n))\log(\nicefrac{1}{\epsilon}))$ samples per client to reach an $\epsilon$-accurate representation, where $n$ is the number of clients and $d$ is the dimension of the data.
+This result is of interest beyond federated learning since it shows that alternating minimization-descent efficiently solves the linear multi-task representation learning problem considered in \cite{maurer2016benefit,tripuraneni2020provable,du2020fewshot}.

 \item[(iii)] \textbf{Empirical Results.} Through a combination of synthetic and real datasets (CIFAR10, CIFAR100, FEMNIST, Sent140) we show the benefits of FedRep in: (a) leveraging many local updates, (b) robustness to different levels of heterogeneity, and (c) generalization to new clients.
-We consider several important baselines including FedAvg \citep{mcmahan2017communication}, Fed-MTL \citep{smith2017federated}, LG-FedAvg \citep{liang2020think}, and Per-FedAvg \citep{fallah2020personalized}.
-Our experiments indicate that FedRep outpeforms these baselines in heterogeneous settings that share a global representation.
+Our experiments indicate that FedRep outperforms several important baselines in heterogeneous settings that share a global representation.

 \end{itemize}